2024

 website using https://www.whatlifeis.info

-That is because this website has now gained its SSL certificate, meaning it
+That is because this website has now gained its SSL certificate,

 I have been using the blog to address the topical and important issue